zhanghanduo/batch_pdf_form/README.md

 - [ ] Able to import new template and design new pattern to make the project more general
 - [ ] Nicer appearance (current layout is too ugly)
 - [ ] Able to stop generating process in the middle
-- [ ] Data tree view pane for the imported data to preview
+- [x] Dataview pane for the imported data to preview
+- [ ] Change the column number to be imported and viewed
 - [ ] PDF Preview
 - [ ] Support more PDF form field types
   - [x] Textbox field